MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/code-blocks.md

 }
 ```

-With comments, use `json5` to avoid getting errors for invalid content on Github.
+With comments, use `json5` to avoid getting errors for invalid content on GitHub.
 Note some platforms like StackEdit don't recognized `json5` but is okay.

 	```json5
 	{